Share this article with your friends

 - Daily prayer and worship

 Each day has provision for daily prayer and worship.
 Corporate gathered worship is led by students at midday.
-On Tuesday and Wednesdays evenings, there is a staff-led service of Holy Communion.
+On Tuesdays and some Wednesdays evenings, there is a staff-led service of Holy Communion.
 There may be additional gatherings for prayer and worship specifically organised by students.
 Worship that is woven into daily life and learning is an important part of formation for public ministry.

 Further ministerial experience is gained through an intensive placement during the second half of the summer term.
 This involves working alongside an experienced minister, usually for 5 weeks.
 The placement happens in a different context from your previous experience, to develop further your appreciation of the Methodist Church’s ministry.
 You will be involved in deciding what your needs are for the placement and discussing practical implications (for instance the distance you may be able to travel, or the possibility of living in the placement context).